This Sunday morning I received the second best email of my life. It read:

 Comment below: I’d love to know your opinion.
 How do you increase your chances of your success?
 How do you protect yourself from failure?

-Click here to join me as I integrate my personal, clinical, & academic experiences to better understand how we can all have less stress, & easier success.
+Click here to join me as I integrate my personal, clinical, and academic experiences to better understand how we can all have less stress, and easier success.